Ads

 Fuel Pressurizing and Dump Valves

 The fuel pressurizing valve is usually required on engines incorporating duplex fuel nozzles to divide the flow into primary and secondary manifolds.
-At the fuel flows required for starting and altitude idling, all the fuel passes through the primary line.
+During starting and altitude idling, fuel flows through the primary line.
 As the fuel flow increases, the valve begins to open the main line until at maximum flow the secondary line is passing approximately 90 percent of the fuel.

 Fuel pressurizing valves usually trap fuel forward of the manifold, giving a positive cutoff.
 This cutoff prevents fuel from dribbling into the manifold and through the fuel nozzles, limiting afterfires and carbonization of the fuel nozzles.
 Carbonization occurs because combustion chamber temperatures are lowered, and the fuel is not completely burned.